fedora-infra/mirrors-countme/README.md

 skip_if_unavailable=False
 ```

-This means that the default configuration only adds `countme=N` when using
+This means that the default configuration only adds "countme=N" when using
 official Fedora repos, which are all done via HTTPS connections to
-mirrors.fedoraproject.org. `countme=N` does _not_ get added in subsequent
+mirrors.fedoraproject.org. "countme=N" does _not_ get added in subsequent
 requests to the chosen mirror(s).

 ### Privacy, randomization, and user counting